 Our PowerTag does not require sunlight to operate.
 They can be configured to transmit a digital ID as often as every 2 seconds to every 60 seconds, allowing the researcher to optimize between transmission frequency and battery life.
 Our smallest battery tags have a lifetime of approximately 6 months, while our larger battery tags can operate for years.

 The PowerTag digital ID is globally unique, just like our LifeTag, allowing for billions of unique tags without any interference between projects.

 The CTT SensorStation was designed with MOTUS in it’s DNA.
 The CTT SensorStations automates data collection in the field; collecting data 24 hours a day, 7 days a week, and can either operate on battery+solar or on AC power for indefinite periods of time.
 These SensorStations log the digital ID, signal strength, and time of reception and feature up to five dedicated 434MHz channels, and seven(!)
 USB ports for an almost infinite configuration of antennas.
-The SensorStation can either store data locally to SD card or transmit data in near real time over cellular networks.
-Health and status data can also be transmitted over cellular or satellite, notifying staff of any maintenance needs as well as SD card status.
+The SensorStation can either store data locally or transmit data in near real time over cellular networks.
+Health and status data can also be transmitted over cellular or satellite, notifying staff of any maintenance needs.

 These SensorStations are designed to be deployed for multi-year duration, similar to commercial cell phone towers.
 They can operate stand alone or participate in large data collection networks with other SensorStations and/or with CTT Nodes, allowing for the triangulation of tag positions in a cooperative fashion.

 CTT Nodes receivers are sensitive enough to receive signals from animals burrowing underground, in flight, on the ground, and in wetlands and marshes.
 They are waterproof and designed for long duration deployments.
 Nodes can also be used for presence and absence detection at a nest box — and can even determine if the bird is inside the box or on top.
 Think of it as long range RFID.